 If you are promoting your business on a variety of social networks and through email marketing, you’ll want to know where your website traffic is coming from as well as other tracking intelligence.
 Google Analytics is the gold standard for tracking traffic, you just need to convert every link into a tracking link.
 Link shortening services such as bit.ly are great for counting clicks and other metrics, but Google Analytics consolidates your tracking data and features a wealth of metrics too extensive to detail here.
 There are plenty of books, blog posts, and video tutorials that can help you with basic and advanced Google Analytics applications.

-In order to track clicks via Google Analytics, you’ll need to convert links into UTM codes.
-UTM codes essentially add codes or tags to links so that you can trace how traffic is delivered to your website site.
+In order to track clicks via Google Analytics, you’ll need to convert links into UTM codes for tracking URL traffic.
+UTM codes essentially add codes or tags to links so that you can trace how traffic is delivered to your website.
 You probably notice UTM-encoded links all the time.
 They look like this:

 2) Turning still images into quick “videos”

 Including images and graphics with posts is good; video is even better.
 Video is growing at an incredible rate, and most digital marketing in 2016 will include various types of video to communicate, educate and entertain.
 The problem: Creating videos is time-consuming and many of the video and animation applications can be complicated and intimidating to learn.
 Check out DTP Animation Maker.
 It can apply motion and effects to just about any still photo.
-In this example, the still image appears to be a video — DTP was used to animate the water.
+In this example, the still image from a water treatment plant appears to be a video — DTP was used to “animate” the water, then a simple text overlay was added to promote an ISA conference.

 3) Editing images